 If you’re concerned about your responsibility for any debts the business may run up then there are steps you can take.
 Make sure that the business does not over stretch itself and let debt get out of control but if you’re still not sure options are available.

 Some types of business can give you ‘limited liability’.
 This means that you only stand to lose the amount you have invested.
 Whilst this sounds appealing, you should remember that any person giving you a loan is likely to want a personal guarantee that the loan will be repaid from you as well.

 Forming a Limited Liability Partnership (LLP) is an option to consider as your liability is limited to the value of your investment.
 You’ll need to make a Partnership Agreement and register your LLP with Companies House.
 You can do this directly or use an agent to help if you prefer.
-We’d strongly suggest that you take advice on this if you are unsure as there are more formalities with this type of partnership.
+We’d strongly suggest that you take advice from an accountant on this if you are unsure as there are more formalities with this type of partnership.
 Agents’ fees may also vary widely.

 What can I do if the business grows?